 Specializing In Appraisals For Jewelry Insurance & Estate Jewelry

-Jewelry appraisals are needed for various reasons, including insurance replacement in case of damage or loss to your fine jewelry or estate jewelry appraisals for estate settlements.
-At Saettele Jewelers, we have our own in-house experienced jewelry appraiser who holds a graduate gemologist (GG) certificate from Gemological Institute of America (GIA) and is a certified gemologist (CG) by American Gem Society (AGS).
+Jewelry appraisals are needed for various reasons, including insurance replacement in case of damage or loss to your fine jewelry, or estate jewelry appraisals for estate settlements.
+At Saettele Jewelers, we have our own in-house, experienced jewelry appraiser who holds a Graduate Gemologist (GG) certificate from the Gemological Institute of America (GIA) and is a certified gemologist (CG) by the American Gem Society (AGS).

-It’s not only new jewelry that needs to be professionally appraised.
-Your vintage and estate jewelry can benefit from an official estate jewelry appraisal as well.
+Like new jewelry, your vintage and estate jewelry will benefit from an official estate jewelry appraisal.
 There are several different types of appraisals that can be conducted on your valuable items.
-One type is called a Replacement Value New appraisal.
+One type is called Replacement Value New appraisal.
 This report estimates the price you’d pay if you had to go in a retail store and purchase your exact jewelry item again.

-For the estate and vintage jewelry that a client has, often a Resale Value appraisal is made.
+For the estate and vintage jewelry that you have, a Resale Value appraisal is made.
 This document reports the current value of the estate item if it were to be resold to another willing party, whether a private individual or an estate jewelry reseller.

-The appraiser takes into consider many factors when examining an estate piece.
-Fashion trends and market demand are certainly important to calculating its appropriate current value.
-But also one must take into consideration the overall condition of the piece and its quality of manufacture.
-Finally, the range of mark-ups in its appropriate market will come into play to determine the final estimated value placed on the item.
+Our appraiser takes into consideration many factors when examining an estate piece.
+While fashion trends and market demands are certainly important while calculating its appropriate current value, the overall condition of the piece and its quality of manufacture must be taken into consideration.
+Finally, the range of markups in its appropriate market will come into play to determine the final estimated value placed on the item.